Upsonic/KOT/docs/decorator_functions.md

 This is an fast method for implementing KOT database to your function in one line.

-# Saving Outputs of an Function
+# Saving of an Function

 ## by Function Name
 ```python